studiofuga/mSqliteCpp/Readme.md

 - ENABLE_CODECOVERAGE: compile the library with gcov support.
 Default is Off

+- DISABLE_LEGACY_CODE: Compile only the V2 API, default is Off (for the moment)

 ## License
 The library is released under the BSD 3-Clause license.
 See the LICENSE file for details.